webpack/webpack.js.org/src/content/concepts/configuration.md

 ## Multiple Targets

-Along with exporting a single configuration object/function, webpack can accept multiple configurations.
+Along with exporting a single configuration as an object, [function](/configuration/configuration-types/#exporting-a-function) or [Promise](/configuration/configuration-types/#exporting-a-promise), you can export multiple configurations.

 _See_: [Exporting multiple configurations](/configuration/configuration-types/#exporting-multiple-configurations)